-I know it requires a lot of work to research your users, but usually designers love to dig deep and investigate, so ask for their help!
+I know it requires a lot of work to research your users, but usually, designers love to dig deep and investigate, so ask for their help!
 There are various exercises to help you delve into your customers.
 One of my favorite tools is empathy mapping, which comes to the design process after you have done your user research, analyzed your data and created user personas.

 Overall your users are humans*.
-With the empathy map you study what humans really say, think, feel and do, so it’s mildly put a good idea to dive into this before you start visualising and prototyping the digital service.
+With the empathy map you study what humans really say, think, feel and do, so it’s mildly put a good idea to dive into this before you start visualizing and prototyping the digital service.

-*Despite all the hype, there still aren’t that many bots yet, but I am really excited about the robots who will soon come and steal our jobs, so that we can just put our feet to the office table and have some popcorn while watching them work.
+*Despite all the hype, there still aren’t that many bots yet, but I am really excited about the robots who will soon come and steal our jobs so that we can just put our feet to the office table and have some popcorn while watching them work.

 Empathy mapping forces you to stay involved with the users for long enough to reframe the opportunities you have.
 It obliges you to ask feelings from your users.
-Exceptional services are born from the right questions and a clear focus on the motivation, fears and aspirations of real humans.
+Exceptional services are born from the right questions and a clear focus on the motivation, fears, and aspirations of real humans.
 These are the key factors in shaping your business.
 This mapping exercise allows you to see what really matters to the people you are trying to serve.
 And that is quite often the only thing that matters!

 Turning data to approachable design

-Designing with empathy is more concrete, more humane and more qualitative than statistics, analytics and numbers, which in the end are just bits and bytes.
-Empathy makes it easier to shape e.g. the user interface, the touch points and the tone of voice.
+Designing with empathy is more concrete, more humane, and more qualitative than statistics, analytics, and numbers, which in the end are just bits and bytes.
+Empathy makes it easier to shape e.g. the user interface, the touchpoints, and the tone of voice.